Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Summary and remarks

 \section{Summary and remarks}

-The article shows that, during the reheating epoch, massive particle-antiparticle perturbation modes that superhorizon-crossing lead to their asymmetry inside the horizon, and their subsequent decay into light particles produce baryogenesis and leptogenesis, thereby creating a non-vanishing electric current that accounts for magnetogenesis.
+During the reheating epoch, the superhorizon-crossing of massive particle $X$ and antiparticle $\bar X$ contrast density contrast perturbations' leads to particle-antiparticle asymmetry inside the horizon.
+The $X$ and $\bar X$ subsequent decays into light particles produce baryogenesis, leptogenesis and darkogenesis.
+Moreover, charged baryogenesis and leptogenesis create a non-vanishing electric current that accounts for magnetogenesis.
 These are initial asymmetric conditions persisting in subsequent standard cosmological evolution.
 If these initial asymmetric conditions had been created during the inflation epoch, they would have been erased by the inflation.

-The massive particle $X$ and antiparticle $\bar X$ theory respects the fundamental CPT symmetry, and net $X$ particle numbers are zero, so the baryon and lepton numbers are zero $B=L=0$.
-After the superhorizon crossing, the excess particles $X$ decay to light particles, obeying the $B-L$ symmetry, which results in the same amounts $n^R_{_{B}}=n^R_{_{L}}$ (\ref{lepto}) of baryogenesis and leptogenesis.
+The massive particle $X$ and antiparticle $\bar X$ theory respects the fundamental CPT symmetry, and net $X$ particle numbers are zero, so the baryon, lepton and darkon numbers are zero $B=L=D=0$.
+After the superhorizon crossing, the excess superheavy particles $X$ decay to light particles, obeying the $B-L$ symmetry, which results in the same amounts $n^R_{_{B}}=n^R_{_{L}}$ (\ref{lepto}) of baryogenesis and leptogenesis.
 The $\beta$-equilibrium in the reheating epoch leads to comparable amounts $n^R_{_{B_c}}=n^R_{_{B_0}}$ (\ref{NCnet}) of charged and neutral baryogenesis.
 The total charge neutrality requires the same amounts $n^R_{_{B_c}}=n^R_{_{L_c}}$ (\ref{chargeB}) of charged baryogenesis and leptogenesis.
 Therefore, neutral baryogenesis and leptogenesis are comparable (\ref{BL}), which is about half of the baryogenesis (leptogenesis).